Last updated September 16th, 2019.5 minute read

 Although growth potential is greater for them, they can also fall further during a market correction.
 Common stock value can be difficult to predict, but that is part of the risk that allows them greater reward potential.

 They will also be last in line to receive dividends.
+Additionally, if a company were to liquidate, they would have lower priority over its assets compared to preferred stocks.

 Callability and Interest Rates